Updated December, 2014.

-Conclusion: Optimizing your blog content for Search engines is definitely a great way to drive organic traffic to your blog.
-Of course, that means you have to learn the basics (which all covered in the links above).
+Conclusion: Optimizing your blog content for search engines is definitely a great way to drive organic traffic to your blog.
+Of course, that means you have to learn the basics (which are all covered in the links above).

 8) Use guest posting to drive more traffic to your blog

 Another great way to get more visitors to your blog is to guest post on other similar blogs.
-In short, instead of writing something on your OWN blog, you will write it on another blog.
+In short, instead of writing something on your OWN blog, you write it for another blog.

 At first you might think it’s a silly idea – but it’s not.